-(Referred to in paragraph 2 under "Report on other Legal and Regulatory Requirements section of our report to the members of Omaxe Housing and Developers Limited of even date)
+(Referred to in paragraph 1 under "Report on other Legal and Regulatory Requirements section of our report to the members of Omaxe Housing and Developers Limited of even date)

-- The Company does not have any Fixed Assets. - ii.
+- i. (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of the fixed asset. - (b) The fixed assets have been physically verified by the Management at the reasonable intervals, which in our opinion, is considered reasonable having regard to the size of the company and the nature of its assets. - (c) In our opinion and according to information and explanations given to us and on the basis of an examination of the records of the Company, the title deeds of immovable properties are held in the name of the Company. - ii.
 The inventory includes land and projects in progress.
 Physical verification of inventory has been conducted at reasonable intervals by the management and discrepancies noticed which were not material in nature have been properly dealt with in the books of accounts. - iii.
 According to the information and explanation given to us, during the year the Company has not granted any loans, secured or unsecured to companies, firm, or other parties covered in the register maintained under section 189 of the Companies Act, 2013. - iv.
-In our opinion and according to information and explanations given to us, there are no loans, investments, guarantees and securities granted during the year in respect of which provisions of section 185 and 186 of the Companies Act, 2013 are applicable. - v.
+In our opinion and according to information and explanations given to us, there are no loans, investments, guarantees, and securities granted during the year in respect of which provisions of section 185 and 186 of the Companies Act, 2013 are applicable. - v.
 The Company has not accepted any deposits from the public. - vi.
 We have broadly reviewed the books of accounts maintained by the Company pursuant to the Rules made by the Central Government for the maintenance of Cost Records under section 148 of the Act, and are of opinion that prima facie, the prescribed accounts and records have been made and maintained, however, we have not made the detailed examination of such cost records. - vii.
-According to the information and explanations given to us and on the basis of our examination of the records of the company, in respect of statutory dues: - (a) Amounts deducted/ accrued in the books of accounts in respect of undisputed statutory dues including provident fund, employee state insurance, income tax, duty of customs, Cess, Goods and Service Tax (GST) and other material statutory dues have generally been regularly deposited during the year by the company with the appropriate authorities. - (b) No undisputed amounts payable in respect of provident fund, employees' state insurance, income Tax, duty of customs, Cess, Goods & Service Tax (GST) and other material statutory dues were in arrears as at 31st March 2020 for a period of more than six months from the date they became payable. - (c) There are no material dues of income tax, duty of custom, or duty of excise, or value added tax, Cess or Goods & Service Tax (GST) which have not been deposited with the appropriate authorities on account of any dispute except the following:
+According to the information and explanations given to us and on the basis of our examination of the records of the company, in respect of statutory dues: - (a) Amounts deducted/ accrued in the books of accounts in respect of undisputed statutory dues including provident fund, employee state insurance, income tax, duty of customs, Cess, Goods and Service Tax (GST) and other material statutory dues have not been regularly deposited during the year by the company with the appropriate authorities. - (b) No undisputed amounts payable in respect of provident fund, employees' state insurance, income Tax, duty of customs, Cess, Goods & Service Tax (GST) and other material statutory dues were in arrears as at 31st March 2021 for a period of more than six months from the date they became payable. - (c) There are no material dues of income tax, duty of custom, or duty of excise, or value added tax, Cess or Goods & Service Tax (GST) which have not been deposited with the appropriate authorities on account of any dispute except the following:

 Name of Statutes Nature of Dues Financial Year to which the matter pertains Forum where dispute is pending Amount Outstanding (Rs.)
-Finance Act, 1994 Service Tax 2011-12 to 2015-16 Commissioner (Appeals) 1,19,00,255 Finance Act, 1994 Service Tax July-12 to 2015-16 Additional Director General Service Tax(Adjudication) 1,93,106 Punjab VAT Act,2005 Sales Tax 2014-15 CHD High Court Chandigarh 34,13,912 Income Tax Act,1961 Income Tax 2016-17 CIT(A) 78,42,517
+Finance Act, 1994 Service Tax 2011-12 to 2015-16 Commissioner / P. 19,00,255

+(Appeals) Finance Act, 1994 Service Tax July-12 to 2015-16 Additional Director General Service Tax(Adjudication) 1,93,106 Punjab VAT Act,2005 Sales Tax 2014-15 CHD High Court Chandigarh 34,13,912 Income Tax Act,1961 Income Tax 2016-17 CIT(A) 62,42,517